 I flew in relatively late at night and was taken by taxi to my hotel, with the interview scheduled first thing the next morning.

 As I unpacked my suitcase, I realized I had forgotten the pants to my suit at home.
+Uh oh.